flufftronix/yerp/README.md

 #### - [How to install and configure a YERP! installation](documentation/installation.md)
 #### - [Hardware tested & used so far](documentation/hardware.md)

+#### - Coming Soon:
-YERP!'s Smart Spotting diagrammed and explained Project Roadmap
+- YERP!'s Smart Spotting diagrammed and explained
+- Project Roadmap
-How to get involved and support (in the mean time [please contact via email!](mailto:hello@cool.industries))
+-  How to get involved and support (in the mean time [please contact via email!](mailto:hello@cool.industries))